7RU7H/CTFs/TryHackMe/Markdown/GameBuzz/GameBuzz-Helped-Through.md

 Al fixates on this:
 ![](fetch.png)

+I got carried away and focused on how the code was rather than returning to the page to click button..
 ![](sendRequest.png)

+But data is passed to /fetch with a POST.
+The data is json.
 ![](fetchingstuff.png)

 A .pkl - PKL file is a file created by pickle, a Python module that enabless objects to be serialized to files on disk and deserialized back into into the program at runtime [Ref](https://fileinfo.com/extension/pkl)